 The American Express Centurion lounges are not affiliated with any specific airline– they are for American Express card holders only.
-Other airports in the US with a Centurion lounge include Las Vegas, Dallas, Miami, San Francisco and Seattle (Seattle has a Studio rather than a full Centurion lounge).
+Other airports in the US with a Centurion lounge include Charlotte, Dallas, Hong Kong, Houston, Las Vegas, Los Angeles, Miami, Philadelphia, Phoenix, San Francisco and Seattle.
+Lounges are planned for DEN, JFK, and LHR soon.

-Centurion lounges are complimentary for holders of the Platinum or Centurion cards and either immediate family (spouse or domestic partner and children under 18) OR up to two guests.
+Centurion lounges are complimentary for holders of Amex Platinum or Centurion cards and up to two (2) guests.
 The receptionist will ask to see your Amex card, ID and a boarding pass for same-day travel (either arriving OR departing).

 Here is a link to the access rules from the Centurion Lounge website.

 Location and Hours